TravelTechCode/LegoUseCase/README.md

 🔗 Flow
 Data is inserted in `zbatch_data`.

-Trigger logic publishes a message to SAP Event Mesh.
+Trigger logic publishes a data event to SAP Event Mesh.

-AWS is subscribed to Event Mesh (using a webhookor or API Gateway).
+AWS is subscribed to the topic(ECC Batch job data) Event Mesh .

 AWS handles the message asynchronously.